What if your camcorder isn’t functioning?

 Sony EVO-220 NTSC Hi8 Video8 8mm Tape Player Recorder

-If you’ve the budget, go for this Sony Video Walkman which appeared around year 2000.
+If you have the budget, go for this Sony Video Walkman which was released around the year 2000.

-This 8mm tape player will not play Digital8 tapes and supports only Hi8 and Video8 playback.
+This 8mm video cassette player will not play Digital8 tapes.
+It supports only Hi8 and Video8 playback.

 So, if you have both Hi8 and Video8 tapes to convert to a digital video format, check out this model.

 This 8mm tape player has full composite outputs – one for video and two for audio,